-Unfortunately people can mistake a heart attack and believe it’s indigestion, some symptoms can be similar, especially a chest pain or a discomfort in the chest, a chest pain appertaining to the heart normally affects the centre and left side of the chest, however indigestion can also cause similar symptoms.
+Unfortunately people can mistake a heart attack for indigestion; some symptoms can be similar, especially a chest pain or a discomfort in the chest.
+Chest pain appertaining to the heart normally affects the centre and left side of the chest, however indigestion can also cause similar symptoms.

-Another indication of a heart attack is a discomfort in the left arm, possibly both arms, also a tight feeling in the jaw, other areas affected are the neck and shoulder.
+Another indication of a heart attack is discomfort in the left arm, or possibly both arms, a tight feeling in the jaw; other areas affected can be the neck and shoulder.

-More common symptoms include, a cold sweat, possibly a shortness of breath, a feeling of nausea, feeling dizzy.
-If chest pain is accompanied by any of these common symptoms medical assistance should be your first priority.
+NOTE: If chest pain is accompanied by any of these common symptoms, medical assistance should be your first priority.

-Medically referred to as angina pectoris is a chest pain due to the lack of oxygen to the heart muscle.
-This condition can feel like pressure on your chest and due to the lack of oxygen, feel like being suffocated.
-Any of these symptoms should be checked, it’s possible it could lead to a heart attack.
-Angina is also related to blood pressure, the higher the blood pressure will cause more symptoms.
+Medically referred to as angina pectoris, Angina is a chest pain due to the lack of oxygen to the heart muscle.
+This condition can feel like pressure on your chest, due to the lack of oxygen, or feel like being suffocated.
+Any of these symptoms should be checked, as it’s possible it could lead to a heart attack.
+Angina is also related to blood pressure; the higher the blood pressure the more symptoms it will cause.
 Higher than normal blood pressure puts a strain on the heart wall requiring more oxygen.

-All our organs which include the kidneys, liver, gall bladder, stomach, and others, require oxygenated blood to function correctly, however people with Coronary Heart Disease (CHD) have arteries which have plaque within their arteries, the plaque can be caused by fatty deposits, the plaque causes your arteries to narrow.
+All our organs, which include the kidneys, liver, gall bladder, stomach, and others, require oxygenated blood to function correctly.
+However people with Coronary Heart Disease (CHD) have arteries which have plaque within them; the plaque can be caused by fatty deposits, and can cause narrowing of the arteries.

-Because your arteries are now partially blocked, when you exercise or do anything to increase your heartrate the arteries can’t get enough fresh oxygenated blood to your organs, the medical term for this condition is called ‘Cardiac Ischemia’ it means the volume of blood flowing through your arteries is reduced resulting in your heart not receiving enough oxygen, this condition is referred to as Angina.
-When you rest, your heartrate goes down and the pain can subside.
+When arteries become partially blocked, exercise or anything that increases the heart rate means that the arteries can’t get enough fresh oxygenated blood to the organs.
+The medical term for this condition is ‘Cardiac Ischemia.’
+When the volume of blood flowing through the arteries is reduced, the heart in turn doesn't receive enough oxygen; this condition is referred to as Angina.
+When resting, the heart rate goes down and the pain can subside.

-Although there are many obvious causes of high blood pressure and heart disease, another cause of heart problems can be caused by stress.
-If you are a person who occasional has a stressful situation, then this section is not so important.
+Although there are many obvious causes of high blood pressure and heart disease, heart problems can also be caused by stress.
+If you are someone who has occasional stressful situations, then this section is possibly not so important....

-However, if you’re a person who leads a busy life at work, spends time driving to work and encountering traffic jams, maybe have personal problems, may have money worries, you’re a Mum looking after children but still must work, cook and manage the house.
-Then it’s possible people can be stressed to a level that it affects their health, I’ve written below some of the information I’ve discovered about the possible dangers of a stressful life.
+However, it’s possible to become stressed to a level that it affects your health, for instance if you’re someone who leads a busy life at work, spends time driving to work and encountering traffic jams, maybe has personal problems or money worries, or you’re a Mum looking after children but still must work, cook and manage the house.

 Linking Stress to high blood pressure and heart disease is not straight forward.
 From research, there is no evidence that stress alone causes long term high blood pressure and in-turn heart disease.
 However, when the human body gets into a stressful situation it produces different hormones, below are a few examples: